tramarobin/fctSnPM/README.md

 ## Warnings ##
 * Unbalanced two- and three-way repeated-measures ANOVA results have not been verified.
-Example: more subjects in Group 1 than in Group 2.
-Please interpret results for these designs with caution, and recognize that they might not be valid.
+Please refer to the [spm1d documentation about unbalanced design](https://spm1d.org/DocumentationMatlab.html#label-documentationmatlab)
 * Post-hoc tests with Bonferonni correction are only approximate and conservative.
 Refer to the [spm1d documentation about post hoc tests](https://spm1d.org/doc/PostHoc/anova.html) for more information.
 * Some warnings are displayed if the number of permutations is automatically modified or not sufficient to perform the analysis with the defined alpha risk.
 * Effect sizes and confidence intervals are not validated and are just given as supplementary information.